Accelerating first-principles molecular-dynamics thermal conductivity calculations for complex systems: Results and discussion

 We begin by applying the KUTE approach to the WZ nanowire using 5-ns GK simulations with $M=10$, see equation~\eqref{e_hfacf_from_pieces}, resulting in correlation lengths of \SI{0.5}{\nano\second}.
 Performing five independent of such runs, Figure~\ref{f_uncertainty_discussion}a illustrates how substantial discrepancies are observed even after a significant simulation time.
 This underscores the necessity of an uncertainty-based framework to assign appropriate weights to the data.

 In Figure~\ref{f_uncertainty_discussion}b, the corresponding uncertainty from equation~\eqref{e_cumul_unc_kute} is shown as a black line.
 While the uncertainty qualitatively behaves reasonably well in that it leads to high values at the tail end where data is scarce, it also leads to extremely low quantitative uncertainty values considering the enormous spread of the independent simulations, Figure~\ref{f_uncertainty_discussion}a.
 If we then perform the weighted average as in equation~\eqref{e_avg_kappa_to_end} we obtain integral curves, as shown by the blue lines in Figure~\ref{f_uncertainty_discussion}c, with the initial rise shifted to lower correlation times leading to a slightly larger plateau.
-However, the propagated uncertainties from equation~\eqref{e_unc_kappa_to_end} are still very small in the range of $10^{-2}$ to $10^{-3}$~\SI{}{\watt\per\meter\kelvin} as can be seen in Figure~\ref{SI-f_uncertainty_kute_individual}.
+However, the propagated uncertainties from equation~\eqref{e_unc_kappa_to_end} are still very small in the range of $10^{-2}$ to $10^{-3}$~\SI{}{\watt\per\meter\per\kelvin} as can be seen in Figure~\ref{SI-f_uncertainty_kute_individual}.

-One of the reasons for this low uncertainty originates from equation~\eqref{e_hfacf_unc_kute}, where it was evaluated for the HFACF including the length $N-k$ from computing the correlation function.
-An alternative approach is to use a variance based solely on the individual $M$ pieces,

-This leads to the uncertainties shown as the red lines in Figure~\ref{f_uncertainty_discussion}b.
+One of the reasons for this low uncertainty originates from equation~\eqref{e_hfacf_unc_kute}, where it was evaluated for the HFACF including the length $N-k$ from the calculation of the correlation function.
+Therefore, we also employ equation~\eqref{e_hfacf_unc_simple} to obtain the uncertainty solely based on the $M$ pieces, whose effect can be seen in the uncertainties shown as the red area in Figure~\ref{f_uncertainty_discussion}b.
 They are significantly larger, but still much less than what would be expected of a quantitative error from the spread in Figure~\ref{f_uncertainty_discussion}a.

-One approximation of KUTE is that covariances are neglected when the uncertainty of the conductivity integral in equation~\eqref{e_cumul_unc_kute} is propagated.
-However, neighboring values of $J_{i+k}^{(A)}J_{i}^{(A)}$ will be highly correlated, which will also introduce correlations between the $\bar{R}_k$.
-Therefore, we also introduce the full covariance matrix for the elements of the HFACF based on the average over $M$,